Thorgaran/IFE-coinche/README.md

 Make sure to have gcc installed.
 Because of Unicode issues, if you compile through MinGW, the display will break, so we recommend compiling it through [Cygwin](https://www.cygwin.com/).
-Run `make coinche.exe clean` in the project directory.
+Run `make coinche clean` in the project directory.
-This will create a coinche.exe file.
+This will create a `coinche.exe` file.

 ## Linux

-Compiling this project on linux hasn't been tested, but it will *probably* work.
+Make sure to have gcc installed.
-Feel free to try it out.
+Run `make coinche clean` in the project directory with any compiler This will create a `coinche` file.

 # Running